thevickypedia/Jarvis/README.md

         rhasspy/larynx
     ```

-    :bulb: &nbsp; Speech Synthesis can run on a docker container for better voices but, response might be slower.
+    :bulb: &nbsp; Speech Synthesis can run on a docker container for better voices but, response might be negligibly slower.
 If you don't have docker installed or simply don't want to use it, set the `SPEECH_SYNTHESIS_TIMEOUT` env var to 0.
 This is also done automatically if failed to launch a docker container upon startup.

     </details>